DonnyZhao/generate-weather/README.md

 - To Generating plausible test data random fuzz is used to check for checking boundaries
 - Test data contains a reasonable number of reporting stations; 10±

-Since the objective is to show the approach and technique a python script has been implemented to execute has single thread sequential job.
-Therefore, if we try to use bigger geo file it will take time to complete the full process and to generate the toy data.
-To overcome this issue we need to implement MapReduce implementation to run each process parallel in cluster.
-MapReduce jobs can be implemented using one of the technology (Which will run on Hadoop Stack):

-- Pig
-- Scalding
-- Apache Flume
-- Apache Spark (Can execute in standalone mode)
-- etc

 ## Installation